 Aquaread®, AquaPlusTM, Aquameter®, Aquaprobe®, AquaLinkTM and RapidCalTM are all trademarks of Aquaread® Ltd.

-Microsoft®, Windows® and Excel® are trademarks of Microsoft Corporation GOOGLETM is a trademark of Google, Inc.
+Microsoft®, Windows® and Excel® are trademarks of Microsoft Corporation GOOGLETM is a trademark of Google, Inc. StablCal® is a trademark of the HACH company

-Aquaread[®] Ltd has no affiliation with Microsoft Corporation or Google, Inc.
+Aquaread® Ltd has no affiliation with Microsoft Corporation, Google, Inc. or HACH

 Table of Contents